INAETICS/kubernetes-demo-cluster/QuickStartOwnApplication.md

 - Software bundles used by ACE (network mount point or pre-installed)

-Optionally kubernetes can be started inside docker with the hyperkube image, see our master branch Optionally ACE can be started on the Controller, see bare-metal-installation repo Optionally a Docker registry is run on the Controller, see our master branch
+Optionally kubernetes can be started inside docker with the hyperkube image, see our master branch Optionally a Docker registry is run on the Controller, see our master branch